 As an IDI student you have access to one-to-one tuition through a private online discussion.
 This is an ongoing communication between you and your tutor which you can refer back to at any time during your studies.
 You can communicate with your tutor at any time, and as often as you need to.
 You will receive comprehensive guidance and support throughout your studies.

 You need to have access to a PC, Mac or laptop and you also need an internet connection to login to your online studio within IDI-Study.
 You also need to have access to a digital camera to photograph your work.
 For some courses you may need to have access to specialist equipment.
 You may also need software, such as Adobe Creative Cloud – Photoshop, InDesign or Illustrator – registered students are eligible to a student discount.
 You must check that your device is powerful enough to run the required software for your chosen course.
-Our Student Recruitment and Admissions Advisors can provide you with a detailed list of equipment and materials for your chosen course and answer any questions you may have.
+Our Admissions Advisors can provide you with a detailed list of equipment and materials for your chosen course and answer any questions you may have.

 All our courses are designed for home study so we try to keep these requirements to a minimum.
 You’ll need some basic art and design materials, such as pencils, pens, paper and paints.
 For some courses you may need other equipment such as a basic drawing board.
 Registered students are eligible for an educational discount on Adobe software and other materials.
-Take a look at our Friends Of IDI page to find out more.

 As a registered student you have access to a personal online studio, where you can communicate with your tutors on a one-to-one basis within a private, online discussion.
 There is no limit to the number of questions you can ask or to the number of messages you can post.
 You can login and post messages at any time.
 Student – tutor communication is asynchronous, which means you don’t have to login at a specific time and you can take time to consider your questions and comments.
 Asynchronous communication also allows your tutor to review your work and provide you with meaningful feedback and advice.
 You can normally expect to receive a response from your tutor to any message that you post within 24 hours, Monday to Friday.